FAQ

 The USB-C port on the ALPON X4 is sink-only (power in).
 It does not provide USB data or power output during normal operation.
 To attach USB peripherals, use one of the two USB 2.0 Type-A ports on the side of the device.
 The combined output for both Type-A ports is 1 A maximum; exceeding it cuts power to both ports until the device is fully shut down and powered on again.

-Does the ALPON X4 need a fan or active cooling?
+Does the ALPON X4 have a fan?

 What is the operating temperature range?